-A second part must set the segments (a through g) to the correct values.
-These will depend on the enabled digit and which key is pressed which you can determine by the col value).
+A second part must set the seven segments (a through g) to the correct values.
+These values will depend on the enabled display digit position and on which key is being pressed.
+The key being pressed is determined by value of row.
 This part will be similar to the previous lab.